119 S Easton Road

 Real estate transactions can be very complicated which is why you need a real estate attorney representing you.
 Too often, people who are buying a home agree to share the attorney that the seller is using, not realizing that the attorney is looking out for the seller’s best interests and not the theirs.
 Each party to a real estate transaction should have their own attorney representing them to be sure everything goes as smoothly as possible and there are no surprises at settlement.

-If you are facing collection calls or are in the need of real estate advice, contact the bankruptcy and real estate attorneys at Georgette Miller and Associates today.
+If you are facing collection calls or are in the need of real estate advice, contact us today.
 You can arrange for an initial, no obligation consultation by phone or by filling out our contact form.